Renal Anaemia Management – A Patient Guide to Anaemia Treatments

 A nurse practitioner who specialises in anaemia management will coordinate your care.
 The nurse will be available for support and queries for patients, carers, health professionals and hospital staff on all aspects of your anaemia management.

-The nurse will provide you with the information required to ensure safe and efficient treatment for your anaemia and arrange the supply of EPO from our Home Delivery Service.
+The nurse will provide you with the information required to ensure safe and efficient treatment for your anaemia and arrange the supply of EPO or HIF-IT from our Home Delivery Service.

 You may be asked to ring regularly with blood pressure readings that your doctor has taken and to inform us that you have had your blood tests done.

-Should you require further advice please contact the renal nurse practitioner (01482) 608754, Monday to Friday, 7.00am to 3.00pm.
-Weekends – messages can be left on the answerphone and will be checked on the next working day.
+Should you require further advice please contact the renal nurse specialist on tel: 01482 608754 – Monday to Friday from 7:00 am to 3:00 pm.
+At weekends, messages can be left on the answerphone and will be checked on the next working day.

 QR code to open leaflet